A7medMaged/Payment/MODIFICATION_IMPLEMENTATION.md

 - **Learnings:** The project's tests were not up-to-date with the actual application code.
 It's crucial to run tests at the beginning to catch such inconsistencies.
 - **Surprises:** The initial test failure was a surprise but was quickly resolved.
 - **Deviations:** Deviated from the plan to fix the failing test before proceeding.
 This was necessary to establish a reliable starting point.

+### Phase 2: Core Logic (Cubit)
+- **Actions:** Created `ThemeCubit` to manage theme state.
+Added `mockito` as a dev dependency, but then used the simpler `SharedPreferences.setMockInitialValues` for testing.
+Created unit tests for the `ThemeCubit`, covering initial state, loading from prefs, and toggling the theme.
+Ran `dart_fix`, which added return types to the cubit methods.
+- **Learnings:** `SharedPreferences` has a built-in mocking mechanism that is very convenient for testing, avoiding the need for more complex mocking setups with `mockito` for this use case.
+- **Surprises:** None.
+- **Deviations:** Decided to use `SharedPreferences.setMockInitialValues` instead of `mockito` as initially planned, which simplified the test setup.